- Guidelines for Businesses

-- Notify you about a review on your company.
+- Notify you about a review of your company or products you offer.

-- Verify the legitimacy of your replies to reviews about your company.
+- Verify the legitimacy of your replies to reviews.

-- Inform you when users provide feedback concerning your reply to a review or your report of a review about your company.
+- Inform you when users provide feedback concerning your reply to a review or your report of a review.

 - Enforce our Terms & Conditions.

 We may also use the information in other ways for which we provide specific notice at the time of collection.

 We need to process your personal data to:

 - Perform our contract with you or your company.